Step Up Your Screen Recording on Mac Game With These Expert Tips

 Frequently Asked Questions

 A common reason for this is not selecting an audio source.
-This is usually found in Options or a similar function.
+This is usually found under the Options or another similar function.
 Other possible culprits:

-You can screen record natively on any Mac product, so long as it is macOS Mojave version 10.14 or later or has compatibility with the third-party app you may be using.
-You can use QuickTime Player, the Screenshot application, or any other software that works with your Mac version.
-The steps should be similar to what was already covered in this guide.
+You can screen record natively on any Mac product, as long as it is running on macOS Mojave version 10.14 (or later), or has compatibility with the third-party app you may be using.
+You can use QuickTime Player, the Screenshot application, or any other software that works with your Mac.
+The steps should be similar to what we have outlined above.

-If you only want internal audio for your screen recording and don’t want any external or ambient noise, be sure that you choose “None” as your microphone source so that you don’t accidentally record the audio around you along with the screen recording.
-Also, many third-party apps excel at features to emphasize audio and microphone controls, so if you are having difficulties with the apps native to Mac, consider looking into third-party options, especially if they are free or have a free trial.
+If you only want internal audio for your screen recording and don’t want any external or ambient noise, be sure that you choose “None” as your microphone source so that you don’t accidentally record the audio from your surroundings, alongside your screen.
+Moreover, many third-party apps excel at features to emphasize audio and microphone controls.
+If you are having difficulties with the apps native to Mac, consider looking into third-party options, especially if they are free or have a free trial.

-OBS Studio seems to be the most well-respected open-source screen recorder that is compatible with Mac.
+OBS Studio is the most well-respected open-source screen recorder that is compatible with Mac.
 There are other free recorders out there, but many require your finished video to have a watermark with their logo, or they simply aren’t available for Mac.
-Of course this will likely change as options expand, but for now, OBS Studio is pretty hard to beat for free screen recording on Mac.
+This will likely change as the options expand, but for now, OBS Studio is pretty difficult to beat for free screen recording on Mac.